clebio/oculus-opencv/README.md

 v4l-utils - Collection of command line video4linux utilities
 ```

+The program `qv4l2`, in the package of the same name, can be useful
+for debugging the video capture devices.

 The main entry-point is the `src/oculus_stream.py` file.
-It uses `argparse`, so
+It uses
-you can get basic help by running:
+`argparse`, so you can get basic help by running:

 ```sh
 python src/oculus_stream.py --help